Property Tax Relief Programs

 The Province provides a property tax exemption for a portion of the assessed value of all new homes built to accommodate seniors and people with disabilities who would otherwise require care in an institution (premises where on-site care is provided).

 In the past, only the value of alterations or additions made to existing homes to accommodate people with disabilities was exempted from property taxation.
 New homes with custom-built features did not qualify for any exemption.
-Ten percent of the assessed value of new homes built to accommodate seniors or persons with disabilities will also be exempt from property taxation.
+Ten per cent of the assessed value of new homes built to accommodate seniors or persons with disabilities will also be exempt from property taxation.

-For additional information, contact the Assessment Office:
+For additional information, call 1-866-296-6722, or email the Assessment Office.

-Providing that all eligibility requirements are met the following rebates will be provided:
+Providing that all eligibility requirements are met, the following rebates will be provided:

-Applications will be accepted between January 1st of the tax year and February 28th of the following year.
+Applications will be accepted between Jan.
+1 of the tax year and Feb.
+28 of the following year.

 The tax reduction for the Heritage Property Program (under Municipal Act, 2001, section 365.2) provides local municipalities with a mechanism to provide tax reductions or refunds with respect to an "eligible" heritage property.
 Niagara Region will match tax reductions or refunds adopted by local municipalities under this section.

-Please contact your local municipality to determine if it has a property tax program for heritage properties.
+Contact your local municipality to determine if it has a property tax program for heritage properties.